Yaar Annmulle: Plot

 On his first day at university, Sher Singh (Harish Verma) meets his roommate Deep Sondhi (Yuvraj Hans).
 Their third roommate Guru (Arya Babbar) rudely inspects their belongings.
 Sher Singh admits he isn't fluent in English.
 Deep reveals that he's there because it's close to home and his mom.

 When Sher and Deep are threatened by ragging (hazing) by Saabu, Guru saves them.
 Bonding before bed, Sher and Deep agree to make the best of their time at university, particularly looking for girls.

 At a lecture, Sher is attracted to the voice of a student, Priyanka (Jenny Ghottra), but mispronounces her name as Prinka.
 The next girl, Amandeep Kaur Maan (Kajal Jain), is from the same city as Deep.
 Discussing Amandeep, Sher and Deep attract their teacher's attention, who makes them introduce themselves.
 Next is Simarpreet Kaur Dhillon (Jividha Sharma), a class topper and confident that she will be again.
 The teacher reveals that Guru's been failing his class since two years.
 Guru makes a fool of the teacher.

-Later, Sher tries to catch sight of Prinkas face but fails.
+Later, Sher tries to catch sight of Prinka's face but fails.
 Again, Sher and Deep are threatened with ragging, but Guru fights off their attackers, but Guru is threatened with rustication.
 Guru's father berates him for making trouble, and tells him to mend his ways or receive nothing.

 Sher and Deep discover that Guru is angry because of a girl.
 Saabu and his friends beat Guru but Sher and Deep stop the fight.
 The three roommates bond.

 The three guys try to bunk off a lecture but Simarpreet calls the teacher's attention, who throws them out.
 Sher finally catches sight of Priyanka's face.
 They become friends.

 Simarpreet is top of the class but the three guys receive poor grades.
 Simarpreet tells them off for not taking any of this seriously.
 Deep discovers that Guru writes poetry to forget the girl in his past.
 At the university festival, Deep performs a song based on Guru's poetry, showing the real Guru.
 Guru runs out, watched by Simarpreet.
 She apologises to Guru for her behavior and he accepts.

 The three boys meet Deep's mom, who reveals that Deep went to school with Amandeep.
 Deep tells Guru and Sher that he loves Amandeep but he's never told her.